pouriyajamshidi/tcping/docs/observability/README.md

 A `tcping_http` point also carries the status code, the connect, TLS handshake and first-byte timings and the days left on the certificate, and a `tcping_udp` point carries the probe number, the size of the reply and whether it was echoed back or refused.
-The statistics go to `tcping_statistics`.
+The statistics go to `tcping_statistics`, each ended uptime and downtime streak to `tcping_uptime` and `tcping_downtime`, and each hostname lookup to `tcping_name_resolution`.

 The API token can be given with `--influxdb-token`, or in the `INFLUXDB_TOKEN` environment variable, which keeps it out of your shell history.
 The flag wins if both are set.
+The containers in `compose.yml` use the environment variable.

 ## Several machines probing the same target